MonishaGunalan/sysc3303project/README.txt

 --------------------------------------------------------------

 Try to read hidden files on server:

- 	send read request to read the hidden file(read .hidden.txt).

-	or send write request to write the hidden file (write .hide.txt) Access violation error code will be returned
+	Create a hidden file by creating a file with a '.' in front.(example: .hide.txt) send read request to read the hidden file(Example: read .hidden.txt). or send write request to write the hidden file (Example: write .hide.txt) Access violation error code will be returned